 6.3 Due to students vulnerability, staff must be actively supervising students at all times.
-Physical Contact With Students
+Physical Contact With Students is appropriate and acceptable, in consultation with the Program Directors and Therapists.

 6.5 You must not impose physical punishment on a student in the course of your professional duties.